 All of these circumstances have combined to cause some creditors to turn to parental support laws as a means of collecting debt, according to Pearson's report.

 Still, Krooks says it is a mistake to suggest that the practice is widespread.
 He says that after passage of the Deficit Reduction Act, it was expected that increasing numbers of nursing homes would turn to filial responsibility laws to pursue payment in cases where Medicaid is denied.

 Avoiding parental support pitfalls

-Medicare may cover nursing home care if certain conditions are met, but only for a maximum of 100 days, says Marielle Hazen, a member of the National Academy of Elder Law Attorneys, or NAELA, and elder law attorney with Hazen Elder Law in Harrisburg, Pennsylvania.
+Medicare may cover nursing home care if certain conditions are met, but only for a maximum of 100 days, says Marielle Hazen, a NAELA member and elder law attorney with Hazen Elder Law in Harrisburg, Pa.

 At that point, residents without long-term care insurance must pay for their own care until private resources are depleted to the point where they are eligible for Medicaid.

 "When nursing homes sue family members, it is usually because there is a gap in coverage between private pay and Medicaid eligibility," Hazen says.

 How can you make sure you do not fall victim to a parental support action?

 Harold Grodberg, a NAELA member and elder law attorney with the Grodberg Law Firm LLC in Clark, N.J., urges families to avoid that situation by planning ahead.